undara/Welfare-Monte-Carlo/README.md

 # Welfare-Monte-Carlo
-This repository contains R files to implement Monte Carlo simulations that appear in "Identification and Inference for Welfare Gains without Unconfoundedness".
+This repository contains R files to implement Monte Carlo simulations that appear in {{% staticref "Byambadalai_JMP.pdf" %}}**Identification and Inference for Welfare Gains without Unconfoundedness (Job Market Paper)**{{% /staticref %}}

+"Identification and Inference for Welfare Gains without Unconfoundedness".